All Episodes

 There are thousands of those brutal crimes every single week.

-All cities, as you point out, run by liberal democrats.
+All cities, as you point out, run by liberal Democrats.

 So here's the question, Sean, for the liberals.

-What Republican run area of the U.S. where any of those crimes on a weekly basis are being committed by white supremacist week in and week out.
+What Republican-run area of the U.S. where any of those crimes on a weekly basis are being committed by white supremacist week in and week out?

-Name me one.
+Name me once.

-I I listen, let me tell you what I think of anybody with any sick, twisted ideology.
+Listen, I. Listen, let me tell you what I think of anybody with any sick, twisted ideology.

 I'm like, go to work.

-They they're to me, they're ignorant morons, and all they're doing is dividing this country.
+To me, they're ignorant morons, and all they're doing is dividing this country.

-What do we want dead cops or Antifa people or Occupy people?
+You know, what do we want dead cops or Antifa people or Occupy people?

-I mean, it what we see in every instance are people that need to go find a life and understand that other people exist in this world, and your life that has been given to you by God, our natural rights are life, liberty, and the pursuit of happiness, and that we're all created equal.
+I mean, what we see in every instance are people that need to go find a life and understand that other people exist in this world.

 And I believe that with all my heart.